atkinsjp/flashtastic/app-store-deployment-guide.md

 **Perfect for Ages 5-14**

-Join thousands of families already using FlashKademy to make learning fun, effective, and engaging!
+Join thousands of families already using Flashtastic to make learning fun, effective, and engaging!

 ---